|

 entitled “That Time of Year,” after the opening line of Shakespeare’s

-Sonnet 73, which will be alluded to throughout the novel.
+Sonnet 73, which is alluded to throughout the novel.

 2.10]